-During this type of diagnosis of esophageal cancer cell sample removed doctors or tissues for research in the laboratory by means of a microscope. pathologists report confirm whether cancer cells are present in the sample. doughs:
+In this process, the sample cell type doctors diagnosing esophageal cancer or tissues removed for study by the microscope in the laboratory.
+Report pathologists confirm whether cancer cells are present in the sample. doughs:

 - Endoscopic biopsy suggests a study during esophagectomy or endoscopic ultrasound, when the tissue is removed through an endoscope.

 - Fine-needle aspiration is performed through the wall of the esophagus to detect cancer in surrounding lymph nodes.
 The needle is inserted and removed through the endoscope.